Research Mentor Eligibility

 - Supplementary research funding of $500-$800 is available per project.

-- There is no monetary cost for research mentors; UROP provides small funds for materials and covers any student costs if the student participates for work-study compensation.
+- There is no monetary cost for research mentors; UROP provides small funds for materials and covers any student salary costs if the student participates for work-study compensation.

 - Conduct research 6-12 hours on average, per week, for the full academic year (both Fall & Winter Terms).